nodejs/node/doc/api/addons.md

 <!--introduced_in=v0.10.0-->
 <!-- type=misc -->

-Addons are dynamically-linked shared objects written in C++.
-The [`require()`][require] function can load Addons as ordinary Node.js modules.
+_Addons_ are dynamically-linked shared objects written in C++.
+The [`require()`][require] function can load addons as ordinary Node.js modules.
 Addons provide an interface between JavaScript and C/C++ libraries.

-There are three options for implementing Addons: N-API, nan, or direct use of internal V8, libuv and Node.js libraries.
+There are three options for implementing addons: N-API, nan, or direct use of internal V8, libuv and Node.js libraries.
 Unless there is a need for direct access to functionality which is not exposed by N-API, use N-API.
-Refer to [C/C++ Addons with N-API](n-api.html) for more information on N-API.
+Refer to [C/C++ addons with N-API](n-api.html) for more information on N-API.

-When not using N-API, implementing Addons is complicated, involving knowledge of several components and APIs:
+When not using N-API, implementing addons is complicated, involving knowledge of several components and APIs:

 * V8: the C++ library Node.js uses to provide the